Libya: Interwar period and the Second Libyan Civil War (2011–2020)

-In March 2020, UN-backed government of Fayez Al-Sarraj commenced Operation Peace Storm.
-The government initiated the bid in response to the state of assaults carried by Haftar’s LNA.
+In March 2020, Prime Minister of the GNA Fayez Al-Sarraj commenced Operation Peace Storm.
+The government initiated the bid in response to the state of assaults carried by Field Marshal Haftar's LNA.
 "We are a legitimate, civilian government that respects its obligations to the international community, but is committed primarily to its people and has an obligation to protect its citizens," Sarraj said in line with his decision.
 On 28 August 2020, the BBC Africa Eye and BBC Arabic Documentaries revealed that a drone operated by the United Arab Emirates (UAE) killed 26 young cadets at a military academy in Tripoli, on 4 January.
 Most of the cadets were teenagers and none of them were armed.
 The Chinese-made drone Wing Loong II fired Blue Arrow 7 missile, which was operated from UAE-run Al-Khadim Libyan air base.
 In February, these drones stationed in Libya were moved to an air base near Siwa in the western Egyptian desert.
 The Guardian probed and discovered the blatant violation of UN arms embargo by the UAE and Turkey on 7 October 2020.
 As per the reporting, both the nations sent large-scale military cargo planes to Libya in support of their respective parties.
 On 23 October 2020, a permanent ceasefire was signed to end the war.

-Post-civil war years
+Post-civil war years (2020–present)

 In December 2021, the country's first presidential election was scheduled, but was delayed to June 2022 and later postponed further.

 Fathi Bashagha was appointed prime minister by the parliament in February 2022 to lead a transitional administration, but standing prime minister Abdul Hamid Dbeibeh refused to hand over power as of April 2022.
 In protest against the Dbeibah government, tribal leaders from the desert town of Ubari shut down the El Sharara oil field, Libya's largest oil field, on 18 April 2022.
-The shut down threatened to cause oil shortages domestically in Libya, and preclude the state-run National Oil Corp. from exploiting the high oil prices on the international market resulting from the 2022 Russian invasion of Ukraine.
+The shut down threatened to cause oil shortages domestically in Libya, and preclude the state-run National Oil Corp. from exploiting the high oil prices on the international market resulting from the Russian invasion of Ukraine.
 On 2 July, the House of Representatives was burned down by protesters.

+On 10 September 2023, catastrophic floods due to dam failures generated by Storm Daniel devastated the port city of Derna, killing more than 5,900 and possibly as many as 24,000.
+The floods were the worst natural disaster in Libya's modern history.

+In November 2024, the Government of National Unity announced it would instate a morality police to crack-down on "weird haircuts", enforce "modest" clothing, and require male guardians for women.